-Democrats trying to delay House GOP health care bill
+GOP healthcare plan clears first hurdle

 Story highlights

-- Republicans are holding the line to block Democratic efforts to delay the bill to repeal Obamacare at two House markups Wednesday
+- Republicans are holding the line to block Democratic efforts to delay the bill to repeal Obamacare

 - The bill has already drawn criticism from rank-and-file lawmakers